rickosborne/blackwater/_guide/250-Religions.md

 •	Priests - Evangelize the Faith into the world through words and deeds

 ### Priests of the Seven
 Priests of the Seven occasionally have special abilities which are “Gifts” from the Seven.
 These Gifts are represented by powers from basic book and from GURPS Powers.
 Every priest is different, but some gifts seem to manifest more frequently among Priests than other Gifts.
 Each Priest can receive up to 7 gifts, one from each of the Seven according to their aspect and the priest’s need.
 A Priest’s Gifts can change over time, growing in strength as the Priest matures in the Faith, or waning in strength if the Priest strays from the teachings of the Seven.
 It's also been known to happen that a Priest can lose one Gift and gain a different gift from the same aspect of the Seven.

 **Priest Character Template [5 points]**
 Advantages [55]: Blessed (or Heroic Feats) [10], Clerical Investment [5], Patron [10], Power Investiture (1 – Gives +1 to skill rolls for all Gifts) [10], Status (1) [5], True Faith [15]
 Disadvantages [-50]: Code of Honor (Priests – Heal the sick, Defend the weak, Punish the wicked) [-15], Disciplines of Faith (Pray 7 times per day) [-5], Duty (Church) [-5], Intolerance (Magic & Magicians) [-5], Pacifism (Cannot Harm Innocents) [-10], Vow (Never use edged weapons – Crushing damage only) [-10]
-Common Individual Advantages: Magic Resistance, Mana Damper, Power Investiture (additional), Very Blessed Common Individual Disadvantages: Compulsive Generosity, Power Investiture (additional levels), Selfless, Sense of Duty, Truthfulness
+Common Individual Advantages: Magic Resistance, Mana Damper, Power Investiture (additional), Very Blessed
+Common Individual Disadvantages: Compulsive Generosity, Power Investiture (additional levels), Selfless, Sense of Duty, Truthfulness
 Praying: Whenever a Priest uses a Gift that requires a roll, he may elect to Pray for additional favor.
 For each second the Priest spends praying aloud he gains a +1 to his die roll, up to a maximum of +3 (3 seconds of Praying)
-Example Gifts (also see Sample Abilities in Powers pp.136):
-Many Gifts could conceivably be granted by different aspects, but here are some common examples:
+__Example Gifts (also see Sample Abilities in Powers pp.136)__ Many Gifts could conceivably be granted by different aspects, but here are some common examples:
-Father: Enhanced Time Sense (B52), Mind Control (B68), Mind Probe (B69), Mind Reading (B69), Penetrating Vision (B74), See Invisible (B83)
+* Father: Enhanced Time Sense (B52), Mind Control (B68), Mind Probe (B69), Mind Reading (B69), Penetrating Vision (B74), See Invisible (B83)
-Mother: Healing (B59), Luck (B66), Metabolism Control (B68), Rapid Healing (B79), Recovery (B80), Regeneration (B80), Regrowth (B80)
+* Mother: Healing (B59), Luck (B66), Metabolism Control (B68), Rapid Healing (B79), Recovery (B80), Regeneration (B80), Regrowth (B80)
-Maiden: Damage Resistance (allowed enhancements: Absorption; allowed limitations: flexible, limited, tough skin) (B47), Temperature Tolerance (B93)
+* Maiden: Damage Resistance (allowed enhancements: Absorption; allowed limitations: flexible, limited, tough skin) (B47), Temperature Tolerance (B93)
-Crone: Clairsentience (B42), Danger Sense (B47), Precognition (B77), Psychometry
+* Crone: Clairsentience (B42), Danger Sense (B47), Precognition (B77), Psychometry
-Warrior: Enhanced Defenses (B51), Innate Attack (B61), Telekinesis (B92), Weapon Talent (B99),
+* Warrior: Enhanced Defenses (B51), Innate Attack (B61), Telekinesis (B92), Weapon Talent (B99),
-Smith: Gadgeteer (B56), Gizmos (B57), Shapeshifting (B83), Morph (B84), Talent: Artificer (B90), Temperature Control (B92)
+* Smith: Gadgeteer (B56), Gizmos (B57), Shapeshifting (B83), Morph (B84), Talent: Artificer (B90), Temperature Control (B92)
-Stranger: Elastic Skin (B51), Insubstantiality (B62), Invisibility (B63), Medium (B68), Permeation (B75), Shadow Form (B83), Warp (B97)
+* Stranger: Elastic Skin (B51), Insubstantiality (B62), Invisibility (B63), Medium (B68), Permeation (B75), Shadow Form (B83), Warp (B97)

 Brotherhood of Balance and Harmony
 The Brotherhood of Balance and Harmony follow the path of naturalness, spontaneity, simplicity, detachment from desires, and most important of all, balance.
 In ancient texts, balance is associated with water through its yielding nature.
 Brotherhood philosophy teaches that the universe works harmoniously according to its own ways.
 When someone exerts their will against the world in a manner that is out of rhythm with the cycles of change, they may disrupt that harmony.
 This disruption frequently creates unintended consequences more often than the desired outcome.
 Monks assert that one must place their will in harmony with the natural universe in order to be in balance with the natural order of things.
 Thus, a potentially harmful interference may be avoided, and in this way, goals can be achieved effortlessly.
 “The Monk seeks to come into harmony with the universe, which itself accomplishes by nonaction."